SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-1.md

 Scale:  .:7 ms  1:25 ms  2:54 ms  3:95 ms  a:147 ms  b:211 ms  c:287 ms  >
 ```
-where `?` denotes any dropped packets and `>` denotes that the ping to that given host returned faster than the previous hop due to how routes are dynamically determined.
+Where `?` denotes any dropped packets and `>` denotes that the ping to that given host returned faster than the previous hop due to how routes are dynamically determined.
 Note this is just the brief of it you can also export the data for any external analysis.

 ## exploration
-outside of pure connectivity we also may want to know what ports and possibly services are open to those and that is where `nmap` comes in.
+Outside of pure connectivity we also may want to know what ports and possibly services are open to those and that is where `nmap` comes in.

 For basic utiization for scanning a subnet `nmap 10.0.0.1/24` is much better interms of scanning a subnet rather than a bash for loop with ping `for i in $(seq 1 255); do ping -c1 -t2 10.0.0.$i; done`.

-If you try such on the UCSD-PROTECTED wifi it will give you
+If you try such on the UCSD-PROTECTED wifi it will give you:
 ```bash
 $ nmap 100.80.240.228/20
 Starting Nmap 7.94 ( https://nmap.org ) at 2023-11-30 19:44 PST